Bring your sunglasses and an appetite, because Brisbane’s thriving dining scene is in love with the outdoors.

 If ever a city was made for alfresco dining, it would be Brisbane.
 The subtropical climate, combined with a river with so many twists and turns that it’s easy to find prime riverside locations, means that any day or night of the week sees locals heading outside to dine.

-Grab a front-row seat with the famous Brisbane River before you and start the day right reword to clarify meaning of this sentence.
 Although Riverbar serves up three meals a day, it is a particularly good spot to enjoy a waterside breakfast, before or after a leisurely stroll around this scenic central location alongside the city’s Riverside ferry terminal.
 Be healthy with a paleo-friendly breakfast bowl of haloumi, avocado, kale and seeds, or indulge in a fry-up of bacon, eggs, mushroom, sausage and sourdough.
 The coffee comes from Sydney’s Single Origin Roasters but the brunch cocktail jugs (available from 10am) are pure Brisbane.

 The beer garden, which brings the pub vibe into the sunshine, is an essential part of Australian gastronomic life and this upscale take on it counts as the city’s only beachside beer garden.
-The location not only overlooks South Bank’s man-made Streets Beach, but provides 180 degree views of the river and the city from the venue’s decks.
+The location not only overlooks South Bank’s man-made Streets Beach, but provides 180-degree views of the river and the city from the venue’s decks.
 Beer and steak is the order of the day, but beer can translate to local craft beers, and steak ranges from local cuts to 9+ Japanese Wagyu beef.
-Most meats are cooked over the Beer Garden’s bespoke char-grill while house-smoked meats are another specialty.
+Most meats are cooked over the beer garden’s bespoke char-grill while house-smoked meats are another specialty.
 Try an Australian favourite, apple and pear crumble, for dessert.

 At the point where the city’s famous artery of Queen Street meets the even more famous river, you’ll find the elegant scrolled columns and copper dome of Customs House.
 Dating back to 1889, the heritage-listed interiors are nothing short of beautiful, but the place to be and dine is on the glamorous River Terrace.
 This is one of the most awarded restaurants in the city, serving modern Australian dishes with an emphasis on local, fresh seafood, while the genteel high tea is an elegant way to mark an occasion, or to make an occasion out of any day.